Window surface

 The VK_KHR_surface

 The window surface needs to be created right after the instance creation, because it can actually influence the physical device selection.
-The reason we postponed this is because window surfaces are part of the larger topic of render targets and presentation for which the explanation would have cluttered the basic setup.
-It should also be noted that window surfaces are an entirely optional component in Vulkan, if you just need off-screen rendering.
+The reason we postponed this is that window surfaces are part of the larger topic of render targets and presentation for which the explanation would have cluttered the basic setup.
+It should also be noted that window surfaces are an entirely optional component in Vulkan if you just need off-screen rendering.
 Vulkan allows you to do that without hacks like creating an invisible window (necessary for OpenGL).
+Vulkan also allows you to remotely render from a non-presenting GPU or remotely over the internet, or run compute acceleration for AI without a render or presentation target.

 Window surface creation